 In March 2021, with the assistance of Exequity, the Compensation Committee adopted the Bonus Plan for the 2021 fiscal year to align its annual cash incentive program with market practices of the 2020 Peer Group and public companies in general.
 Annual cash incentives under the Bonus Plan for fiscal 2021 will be based on the achievement of Petco, business unit and individual performance goals.
 For Mr. Coughlin and Ms. Eskenazi, Petco Adjusted EBITDA performance and Petco total revenue performance are each weighted 40%, with individual performance weighted 20%.
 For Messrs.
-Nuzzo, MacDonald and Tichy, Petco Adjusted EBITDA performance and Petco total revenue performance also weighted 20%.
+Nuzzo, MacDonald and Tichy, Petco Adjusted EBITDA performance and Petco total revenue performance are each weighted 20%, with individual performance also weighted 20%.
 Additionally, each of Messrs.
 Nuzzo, MacDonald and Tichy have a revenue and gross profits measure, each weighted 20%, specific to their applicable business unit.